-Companies and manufacturers spend millions of dollars every year to gather feedback from consumers in their products and services.
+Companies and manufacturers spend millions of dollars every year to gather feedback from consumers on their products and services.

 Lack of good market research was the reason why the new Coke was made in the first place and taken down shortly after.

 Now, since every company doesn’t have the resources and time to conduct their own studies, they use market research companies who do the work for them.

 Global Test Market’s surveys usually tend to be about food, movies, electronics, as well as politics.

 This phase of the survey may include your age, geographic location, job category, education and gender to name a few.
 It may also include the completed surveys you’ve taken for the last few months.

 As for the rest of the survey, it usually contains a series of questions about a specific product or company.

-You participate in the survey by either answering yes or no questions, filling in blanks, and/or sometimes using a rating scale to to demonstrate how you feel about a particular topic.
+You participate in the survey by either answering yes or no questions, filling in blanks, and/or sometimes using a rating scale to demonstrate how you feel about a particular topic.

 There are some surveys that you can complete in 5 minutes while others may take 45 to 60 minutes on average.

 It’s free (as any legit paid survey panel should be).

 With Global Test Market, users need to sign-up and provide their personal information such as name, email and address to name a few.

 This information is also used to build your profile that will be used by the company to match you with surveys that are looking for feedback from your demographic.

 Whenever there is a potential match, you will get an email notification alerting you that a new survey is available.

 So, once you’ve taken enough surveys and accumulated a certain number of points, you’ll be able to cash out and receive a check in the mail.

 GTM method of rewarding its members is points, what they call “Market Points” (FYI, if you’re looking for cash only surveys checkout PineCone Research).
-Every 1 market point is equal to $0.05.

 Global Test Market’s surveys usually earn you between 15 to 100 market points.

 The amount paid per survey varies on the length, so shorter surveys have lesser pay than longer ones.

-Earning Market Point Bonuses
+Earning Market Point bonuses

 If you’re an active user and you take surveys every day or a few times per week, you’ll earn these bonuses.

 These market point bonuses usually amount to 10 market points ($0.50) and some with 20 market points ($1) occasionally.

 Once you’ve earned 1000 market points ($50) in your account, you can redeem it and have a check sent.

 But with a high payment threshold, this proves to be a disadvantage for some people and will take months before earning 1000 market points.

 Keep in mind that these checks come from Canada, thus the reason why it takes a while to send payments through.

-Global Test Market is 100% legit and credible.
-So, if you are looking to make some extra cash in your spare time, you may want to give it a try.
+The takeaway from this review of Global Test Market is that if you are looking to make some extra cash in your spare time, you may want to give it a try.